-Patternbank is a fairly new company and have really only been trading for 3 years.
+Patternbank is a fairly new company and has really only been trading for 3 years.
 We are still growing and we will need to look to scale the business in the next year or so.

 The industry is constantly evolving and change is part of any industry.
 As a company, you should always deliver more than expected and challenge the old ways.
 Now instead of walking large soulless trade show halls, you can now purchase a textile or surface pattern design from the comfort of your own workspace or office.
 With new site functions on Patternbank, you can now scale a print design and visualize the design on a dress, sneaker, rucksack, shirt or wall.
-This gives you the option to see the design on situ before purchasing, something you can’t do at a trade show.
+This gives you the option to see the design on it before purchasing, something you can’t do at a trade show.

 Looking ahead for the textile industry…

-Everything is getting faster – seasons, production, the customers attention span.
-The fashion textile industry is very much a tactile industry so touch and visualization of a product is key.
+Everything is getting faster – seasons, production, the customers’ attention span.
+The fashion textile industry is very much a tactile industry so touch and visualization of a product are key.
 Most of the process is now done with the assistance of technology – digital or machinery.
 The textile and surface design part of the process will become even more digital.
 I believe Virtual Reality technology will play a big part in the next industry change.
 Virtual showrooms/design studios will speed the process up even further.
 Then, add 3D printers into the mix and the process gets even more interesting.

 Designers need to have a good commercial sense of what’s happening in the market.
 It’s important that as well as being a strong designer they are looking at the catwalks, in-store, online and tracking print trends that are happening or emerging.
-Also we are looking for designers that have a passion for pattern!
+Also, we are looking for designers that have a passion for pattern!

 My advice to would-be print designers is to research the market, check out what’s happening within the fashion, interiors, accessories and giftware market.
 Retail safaris are a great way of picking up trends as well as gaining creative inspiration.